About the Exhibition

-Jim Shaughnessy is an astute historian who bears witness to perhaps the most dynamic epoch of American transportation.
+Jim Shaughnessy (1933–2018) was an astute historian who bears witness to perhaps the most dynamic epoch of American transportation.
 He photographed in a region of the country that had more railroad companies operating per square mile than any other part of the nation.
 Both big systems and one-engine-on-the-roster wonders operated with esoteric equipment and inspired fabled stories.
 He covered them all exhaustively, with affection and without pretense.
 His deep connection to this past vividly brings it into the present, helping us realize the true importance of his work.
 His images are valuable documents that broaden our understanding of railroading’s visual culture at mid-century, successfully linking all who see them to railroading’s past in a way that only photographs can.

 The Center produced The Call of Trains: Railroad Photographs by Jim Shaughnessy in conjunction with the book of same title by Shaughnessy and Jeff Brouws (W.W.
 Norton, 2008).